jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 (remembering the semitone between 3-4 and 7-1), and then play another ii chord.
-Improvise for awhile within those notes, making a point of dwelling on the 2&#x302; as "home".
+Improvise for awhile within those notes, dwelling on the 2&#x302; as "home".
+Pay particular attention to the unique sound of the natural 6 in this mode.
+In D Dorian (aka the key of C major), it's the B note.
+This sound is the defining characteristic of the Dorian mode.

 To compare the sound of this mode to others in the key of C major, play a Dm chord with its root on the 5th string 5th fret,